lbain/lucybain/source/blog/2014/09-29-explaination-of-this.md

 ## Explain how this works in JavaScript

-Huh, well that's something I've been trying to figure out as I work with JS. `this` still doesn't make perfect sense to me.
-But here's my current understanding...
+Huh, well that’s something I've been trying to figure out as I work with JS. `this` still doesn't make perfect sense to me.
+But here’s my current understanding...

 **`this` is the context the code is running in**

 However, the context seems to change a lot, and I find it rather confusing.
 So I signed upf for an [email series](http://derickbailey.com/email-courses/masteringthis/) on how `this` can change.
-Here's a sweeping overview of that series:
+Here’s a sweeping overview of that series:

 * `this` refers to the window

-At it's simplest, `this` is the window itself without anything fancy going on.
+At its simplest, `this` is the window itself without anything fancy going on.
 You can call `this` in the console directly and get Window.

-* `this` refers to the object it's being called from
+* `this` refers to the object it’s being called from

 ```js
 function currentYear() {